United States Passports

 Passport Card: $15 cash, check, Visa, MasterCard, Discover or money order payable to “U.S. Department of State” (for children under the age of 16) or $30 cash, check, Visa, MasterCard, Discover or money order payable to “U.S. Department of State” (for age 16 -18) and an additional $25 agency processing fee.

-If you wish to receive a passport sooner than the U.S. Department of State’s national service commitment of 4 to 6 weeks, you may pay an expedite fee of $60 per application plus additional fees to overnight your application to the Department of State and return to you upon completion.
+If you wish to receive a passport sooner than the U.S. Department of State’s national service commitment of 6 weeks, you may pay an expedite fee of $60 per application plus additional fees to overnight your application to the Department of State and return to you upon completion.

 An expedited passport is 10-14 business days from time of application to time of return.
-If you do not receive your passport within the time schedules listed above, please contact the National Passport Information Center at 1-877-487-2778 (TDD 1-888-874-7793) or by e-mail.
+If you do not receive your passport within the time schedule listed above, please contact the National Passport Information Center at 1-877-487-2778 (TDD 1-888-874-7793) or by e-mail.

-If you are traveling in less than 14 days, you may schedule an appointment with a passport facility to have your application processed.
+If you are traveling in less than 14 days, you should schedule an appointment with a passport facility to have your application processed.
 There are facilities in Buffalo, New York City and Boston that accept appointments.
 Please call the National Passport Agency at 1-877-487-2778 to schedule an appointment.
 Proof of travel is required to make an appointment and expediting fees will apply.

 To amend information or to change a name on a passport, you must fill out a “Passport Amendment/Validation Application.”
 When completed, mail the form with your passport and supporting documentation to the National Passport Processing Center address listed on the application.
 Supporting documents could include an original marriage certificate, court ordered birth certificate, or other documentation that would support the name change, correction or amendment.
 No processing fees are required.